-- The PeeGee Trap – is an inexpensive and easy to build mesh trap being used extensively in most NSW areas including by the CVCIA throughout the Clarence Valley.
-Materials cost around $22 and plans for PeeGee traps can be downloaded here.
+- The PeeGee Trap – is an inexpensive and easy to build mesh trap being used extensively in most eastern Australian myna habitat areas including by the CVCIA throughout the Clarence Valley.
+Materials cost less than $30 and plans for PeeGee traps can be downloaded here.

 - The Myna Magnet Trap – is an alternative that has been developed by ANU and is available for purchase from them.
 For more information, check out the ANU website.

-- There are many more traps displayed and sold on the web.
-They appear expensive and as we have little or no experience of them we are unable to recommend them.
+- There are many more traps displayed and sold on the web and as we have little or no experience of them we are unable to comment on them.

-If you do build your own trap and start trapping Indian Mynas, please let us know so we can keep track of how many birds have been removed from the Clarence Valley.
-You can use the Report Common Myna Form on this website or email firstname.lastname@example.org
+If you are a Clarence Valley resident and do build your own trap, please let us know so we can keep track of how many birds have been removed from the Clarence Valley.
+You can use the Report Common Myna Form on this website or email email@example.com

-If you think you are interested in borrowing a trap from CVCIA Landcare, please call Laura on 6649 4712 or 0456 472 177 and then, if trapping is for you, we will arrange to loan you one as we usually have several on hand.
+If you are a Clarence Valley resident and think you are interested in borrowing a trap from CVCIA Landcare, please call Laura on 0456 472 177 and then, if trapping is for you, we will arrange to loan you one as we usually have several on hand.

 Guide and Tips to Trapping